fbielejec/nagger/README.md

 # nagger

-A tool to remind egoistic engineers to review pull requests of their peers.
+A tool to remind lazy engineers to review pull requests of their peers.

 # run it